FuelLabs/fuel-book/docs/src/architecture/fuelvm.md

 Since the stack can be grown and shrunk in size, it is possible that during the execution of some context, the $sp went until, for example, index 1000, but then elements were popped out of the stack, and now the current $sp is 900.
 In this scenario, the highest ever $sp during the execution of this call context is 1000, and hence, the memory region until 1000 is readable for the stack!

-### Write Policies for Context.
+### Write Policies for Context

 A given context can write to any region between its $ssp and current $hp; hence, that region of memory can be allocated and used for writing data.

 Before writing to this memory region, the bytes have to be allocated first.
 In the case of a stack, this is done using CFE and CFEI opcodes, while in the case of the heap, it is done via an ALOC opcode.